jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

   selfLink: ""
 ```

-We are only interested on Intel and E810 NIC Cards for this tutorial.
+We are only interested in Intel and E810 NIC Cards for this tutorial.

 Some IDs to locate the NICs in the Server: